-When Thomas Batzenschlager and Clémence Pybaro graduated and decided to head to Beijing, the pair soon discovered what it means to be fish out of water.
+When Thomas Batzenschlager and Clémence Pybaro graduated from their Western University and decided to head to Beijing, the pair soon discovered what is means to be a fish out of water.
 While their Chinese counterparts took for granted their urban environment, finding their city (frankly) ugly, Batzenschlager and Pybaro found their new home’s strange idiosyncrasies and constant points of difference fascinating.

 Above all, Batzenschlager (who worked at Open Architecture) and Pybaro (who worked at T.A.O) were struck by the unfathomable speed at which China operates.
 Batzenschlager told me that there is so much need, and so much money, that firms almost have a carte blanche to design any kind of architecture they desire (the stuff Western architects only dream of).
 And they do it extraordinarily quickly (for example, a Youth Center he worked on went from initial sketch to completed project in only eight months).